Part I June 25-30, 2017

-Sunday: History of Outdoor Educational Programs; Balanced Circle Philosophy; How to Prepare Outdoor Lessons; Ethics of Outdoor Education;
+Sunday, June 25: History of Outdoor Educational Programs; Appropriation & Ethics of Outdoor Education;

 Pick-up, Drop-off and Airport/Bus/Train Transportation Options:

 $715 if you register by April 30th, or $725 before June 5th, or $735 thereafter if space remains available.
 Weekend stayover including camping between weeks and is complimentary.
 To reserve your spot, make a $175 deposit and your balance will be due upon arrival.
 Cost includes everything from Sunday-Friday including survival knife, firesteel or field guide depending on topic.
-The only additional expenses you may incur for this course are that you will want specific gear, although we have plenty of extra just in case you can’t acquire something.
+The only additional expenses you may incur for our courses are for travel and specific gear, although we have extras in case you can’t acquire something.
 You will also need health insurance, so check with us for recommendations on inexpensive temporary insurance if necessary.
-Also, please see above for optional transportation and weekend stayover choices.
+Also, please see above for optional transportation and stayover choices.

-Check/Mail/Email Registration Option: Print out and complete our Microsoft Word Registration Form for each participant and send with a check deposit payable to the Wolf College, 1026 14th St. SW, Puyallup WA 98371.
+Check/Mail/Email Registration Option: Print out and complete our Microsoft Word or PDF Registration Form for each participant and send with a check deposit payable to the Wolf College, 1026 14th St. SW, Puyallup WA 98371.
 You can also email us a completed registration form and pay using your preferred method.

-Credit/Debit Card Registration Option: Just call us at 253-604-4681 or 425-248-0253 and we will take your registration securely over the phone.
+Credit/Debit Card Registration Option: Just call us at 425-248-0253 and we will take your registration securely over the phone.

 Or email us to be put on our our list for this program in the future.
 We always keep your information absolutely private, and will never share it.
 You can also like our facebook page to keep in better touch, and once you’ve attended a program, please review us on our Better Business Bureau, Yelp & Google pages.